pascal-sun/file-upload/XLSX/README.md

 ## Todo

+- an Excel file with a dangerous formula

 ## XXE inside DOCX file

 Format of an Open XML file (inject the payload in any .xml file):